user-research/USeR/expert study results/README.md

 1. Metrics development

 - literature_review_references.csv (Results of the initial literature review)
-- brainstorming_results.csv (Brainstorming results with the Scrum practitioners)
+- brainstorming_results.csv (Brainstorming results from the Scrum practitioners)
-- research_group_results.csv (Our collecting results from the research group meetings)
+- research_group_results.csv (Our collected results from the research group meetings)

 2. Computational ratings